-Prerequisites: admission to the College of Business, and consent of instructor and department head
+Prerequisites: admission to the business program, and consent of instructor and department head

 Prerequisite or corequisite: may vary depending on topic Individual problems or topics in law arranged in consultation with instructor.
 May be repeated for a maximum of six hours.